-An alternative to CRANKCASE-EIR, is the electric power (Watts) used to heat the crankcase of the compressor(s).
+An alternative to CRANKCASE-EIR, is the electric power (kW) used to heat the crankcase of the compressor(s).
 The crankcase heater is assumed to modulate as determined by the CRANK-EIR-FPLR curve.
 Crankcase electric power is allocated to the AUX-ELEC-METER.
+Note that crankcase power is in addition to the power defined by the COOLING-EIR or COOLING-POWER keywords.